GLOBAL MARKETS-Stocks and oil tumble as recession fears mount

 "The commodity market seems to be calling a (global) recession," he added.
 "And the dollar is pivoting to strength as a safe-haven".

-Those recession worries were also showing in the bond markets where U.S. and German government bond yields fell as traders sought out traditional safe harbours.
+Those recession worries were also showing in the bond markets where U.S. and German government bonds rallied as traders sought out traditional safe harbours.

-But the spreads between Germany and highly-indebted Italy widened again.
-Its foreign minister Luigi Di Maio said he was leaving the 5-Star Movement to form a new parliamentary group backing the government, a move that threatens to bring fresh instability to Prime Minister Mario Draghi's coalition.
+Nevertheless the spreads between Germany and highly-indebted Italy widened again as Luigi Di Maio, Rome's foreign minister in a complex coalition government, said he was leaving the 5-Star Movement to form a new parliamentary group, a move that threatens to bring fresh instability to Prime Minister Mario Draghi.
 GVD/EUR

+Wall Street futures were down well over 1% .N meaning the S&P 500 ESc1 looked set to consolidate what could be its worst start to a year since 1932, although Deutsche Bank Jim Reid was trying to see the positive side.

+"The 5 worst H1 performances for the S&P 500 before this year, all saw very good H2 performances," he said, pointing out that on four of those five occasions, the U.S. index went on to gain at least 17%.

 Overnight, MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS slumped 2.3% to close to a five-week low.
 Heavyweight Hong Kong-listed tech firms plunged over 4% .HSTECH although Tokyo's Nikkei .N225 managed to keep its losses to just 0.4%. .T